stilvoid/please/docs/index.md

     acts as a one-shot web server - useful in testing you applications

+* `please identify`

+    given structured data on standard input, this will output the format used (e.g. "json", "yaml")

 * `please parse`

     understands the data exchange formats of the web and can translate between them